-“What did you do to him?”
-Brittany asks, raising a perfectly groomed eyebrow.
+“What did you do to him?” she asks, raising a perfectly groomed eyebrow.

 I turn to Paul.
-His eyes are shrewd and assessing and bear into mine.
-He raises his glass to me.
-Smart and calculating, he possesses ivy league mannerisms and his perfectionism runs deep.
+His shrewd eyes are assessing and bear into mine.
+He raises his glass to mine.
+Smart and calculating, he possesses Ivy League mannerisms and his perfectionism runs deep.

 “If only I had the chance, Britt, I could do what they do, only better.”

-“Well, you can’t take a balance sheet to bed with you, Jolette”
+“You can’t take a balance sheet to bed with you, Jolette.”

-The blades slice the wind making a loud TICK.
+The blades of a helicopter slice the wind making a loud TICK.
 TICK.
-TICK.
-TICK. sound, blowing our hair, making it impossible to hear.
+TICK. sound, blowing our hair, and making it impossible to hear.

-We look up as a Bell-Boeing 609 Tilt-Roter hovers over the Arioso and lands on its helipad.
+A Bell-Boeing 609 tiltrotor appears in the sky.
+It hovers over the Arioso and lands on its helipad.

-We watch as the doors open and a man, perfectly groomed in a Caraceni business suit, steps off.
-He’s 30 and stunning.
+We watch as the doors open, and a perfectly groomed man in a Caraceni business suit steps off.
+He’s thirty years old and stunning.
 Electric blue eyes radiate effortless confidence.
 He walks onto the yacht.

-Bikini’d bodies, oiled and gleaming, lay beside the Arioso pool.
-A Slavic blonde with cheekbones that could slice butter shoots him a long look.
+Bikini-clad bodies, oiled and gleaming, lie by the Arioso pool, and look up at him.
+A Slavic blonde, with cheekbones that could slice butter, shoots him a long look.
 Russian Oligarchs, Kuwaiti Royals, and other global jet-setters sip cocktails and survey him.